MilitaryStartups

 Enter Space Systems’s Command’s Space Domain Awareness Tools, Applications, and Processing Lab (SDA TAP Lab).
 The organization and its sister program, the Overhead Persistent Infrared TAP Lab, are government-run tech incubators, bringing together Guardians, private companies, and academic experts for three-month sprints to solve pressing challenges in tracking and characterizing threats to US forces.

-Weather or not: For the launch alert problem, the TAP Lab turned to Greg Furlich, an SDA researcher at the University of Colorado Boulder’s Center for National Security Innovation.
+Weather or not: For the launch alert problem, the TAP Lab looked to Greg Furlich, an SDA researcher at the University of Colorado Boulder’s Center for National Security Innovation.
 Building on research that shows weather satellites can spot rocket launches, he developed an algorithm that uses unclassified GOES data to spot launches around the world within minutes.

 That information helps companies developing novel SDA sensors and software react in real-time to launches, giving DoD a demo of how they could identify potential threats without compromising secret data.
 The experience is leading to new contract opportunities for participants, and new technology for the Space Force—like a battle management software prototype for next year’s Victus Haze RPO mission.